-Therefore, based upon my understanding of the facts which you describe in your letter, since the contract between client and investor specifies that there is no transfer to investor of title or possession of the automobiles, nor will there be such a transfer at the end of the 72-month agreement, the transaction is not a "sale" to investor according to the definition of that term in
+Therefore, based upon my understanding of the facts which you describe in your letter, since the contract between client and investor specifies that there is no transfer to investor of title or possession of the automobiles, nor will there be such a transfer at the end of the 72-month agreement, the transaction is not a "sale" to investor according to the definition of that term in Revenue and Taxation Code section 6006(a) 4.
+Furthermore, although a "lease" is deemed a sale

 3 Your letter states that, "California imposes a sales tax of 6% of the gross receipts from the retail sale of all tangible personal property sold at retail in California."
 For your information, I note that while 6% is the state portion of the sales and use tax imposed in this state, an additional 1 1/4% Uniform Local Sales and Use Tax is imposed throughout the state, and administered by the Board.
 Moreover, varying rates of local transactions and use taxes are imposed in various local special tax districts throughout the state, and administered by the Board.
-As a result, throughout the state a minimum 7 1/4% statewide sales and use tax rate applies, with a maximum possible combined state, local and special district tax rate of 8 1/2% due to local transactions and use taxes.
+As a result, throughout the state a minimum 7 1/4% statewide sales and use tax rate applies, with a maximum possible combined stale, local and special district tax rate of 8 1/2% due to local transactions and use taxes.